Pilar1936/Text-Editor/Readme.md

 In this text editing project, you will be able to store data in an IndexedDB database.
 You'll use a package called idb, which is a lightweight wrapper around the IndexedDB API.

+The publication of the website was used  [Render](https://render.com/).

 ## Table of Contents

 - [Installation](#installation)